When is NotebookLM a better buy than a general assistant?

 Pricing guide

-NotebookLM Standard is free with limits such as 100 notebooks, 50 sources per notebook, 50 chats per day, and 3 audio and video overviews per day.
-Higher tiers are bundled through Google AI paid plans or qualifying Google Workspace access.
+NotebookLM Standard is free with 100 notebooks, 50 sources per notebook, 50 chats per day, and 3 audio and video overviews per day.
+Paid Plus, Pro, and Ultra access is bundled through Google AI or qualifying Workspace plans, with Ultra limits now differing between 20 TB and 30 TB tiers.

 Alternatives guide

-The best NotebookLM alternative is Perplexity for answer search and web research, Notion AI for workspace knowledge management, and Gemini when the buyer wants a broader Google assistant instead of a notebook-centered synthesis tool.
+The best NotebookLM alternative is Perplexity for answer search and web research, Notion AI for workspace knowledge management, and Gemini when the buyer wants a Google assistant across everyday work instead of a notebook-centered synthesis tool.

 Use cases